Practices for Emotional Heart Health

 I believe that service to others and the earth feeds our hearts and helps elevate us out of our own problems.
 It brings meaning, connection and satisfaction.
 Research shows that it increases happiness, may extend life expectancy and reduces blood pressure.

 I love smiling sincerely at people, whether I know them or not and seeing it bring a big smile to their face.
 It’s bound to make you feel happier.
+It often catches people off guard and snaps them out of isolation and stress.

 An internationally renowned bestselling author and pioneer, Gregg Braden, is one of my favorite inspirational speakers.
 Here is one of my favorite practices.

 He teaches a simple method of tuning into your heart.
 You start by quieting your mind, then place your hands on your heart while focusing on your heart and/or feeling gratitude for 5 minutes.
+I find that inhaling into my heart, then exhaling it out into the world takes it to an even deeper level.

 This exercise has been found to increase the length of the telomeres.
 Telomeres are the DNA protein that protects the ends of our chromosomes, and shorten as we age.
+Lengthening our telomeres is believed by researchers to reverse aging.

 Check out this video ‘How to Harmonize Heart and Brain’ on YouTube, and also learn more at the Heart Math Institute